 - To promote the interests of new entrants and junior lawyers and provide a network for likeminded people beginning their careers in the legal aid sector.

 YLAL has a committee that steers our work.
 Members can play a full role in helping to achieve YLAL’s objectives by joining sub-groups that focus on a particular aim or task.
-We hold regular meetings each month in London and also in Sheffield and Manchester so that members can discuss YLAL’s latest work.
+We hold regular meetings each month in London.
+We also have meetings in Bristol, Kent, Liverpool, Sheffield and Manchester so that members can discuss YLAL’s latest work.
 For those who can’t make the meetings, minutes are sent out shortly afterwards to keep members updated.